-Product Issue RADVISION viaIP MCU Calls through a RADVISION viaIP MCU version 3.2.38 may connect without video.
-Calls placed from PVX through a RADVISION viaIP MCU may appear to be fully encrypted when they are not.
+Product Issue RADVISION vialP MCU In an encrypted H.239 call through a RADVISION viaIP MCU version 4.2.10, content sent from one PVX to another is not displayed.
+To work around this problem, turn off encryption.
+Calls through a RADVISION viaIP MCU version 3.2.38 Calls placed from PVX through a RADVISION viaIP MCU may appear to be fully encrypted when they are not.
 Data on the PVX statistics page may indicate that far end camera control, video, and audio channels are encrypted, when only the PVX channels are encrypted.
 Sony G70 PVX does not receive H.264 video in calls with the Sony G70.
 Sony PCS-1600 Users will experience an audio only call when connecting to a Sony PCS-1600 video conferencing system.
 Sony PCS-1 with H.264 Some Sony PCS-1 systems will not decode a Polycom PVX H.264 video stream if the format is not exactly CIF.
 Sony has been made aware of the issue.
 In any call with the Sony PCS-1, PVX sends 30 fps and receives 15 fps.
 Tandberg Gateway Calls through a Tandberg Gateway version G2.1 may send video to PVX at algorithms lower than that at which PVX is transmitting.
 For example, PVX may transmit H.263 video, but receive only H.261.
 Tandberg 880 MXP In calls with a Tandberg 880 MXP with H.239 enabled, content may continue to display on the Tandberg system even after content sharing has been terminated.
 To correct this, disconnect the call and redial.
 In calls with a Tandberg 880 MXP versions B9.2, E4.2 & F2.5 with H.239 enabled, video may transmit at only 50% of the dialed rate.
 Tandberg 6000 E Tandberg 6000 E systems may not display far-site video if H.239 is enabled on PVX when the call is connected.
 To correct this, disconnect the call, disable H.239 on PVX and redial.
 In calls with a Tandberg 6000 E with H.239 enabled, content may continue to display on the Tandberg system even after content sharing has been terminated by PVX.
 To correct this, disconnect the call and redial.
 VCON Escort Users will experience corrupted audio when a call is made from Polycom PVX to a VCON Escort at 64 kbps.
-VCON HD3000 PVX is unable to send content to the VCON HD3000 when H.239 is enabled.
-In H.239 calls with the VCON HD3000, PVX is unable to transmit or receive H.264 video.
-VCON MXM Gatekeeper The VCON MXM Gatekeeper does not currently support the Send Desktop feature in Polycom PVX.
-The VCON MXM Gatekeeper may fail to successfully register a Polycom PVX endpoint upon the initial registration attempt.
-Repeating the registration process typically proves to be successful on the second attempt.